NetworkChuckDiscord/Docs/Python-Deps.md

        $ pip install virtualenv
        $ virtualenv myenv
        $ source myenv/bin/activate

+   If you want to autostart your envirment on startup then add it to your startup script.
+For bash it looks something like this:

+       $ echo 'source myenv/bin/activate' >> ~/.bashrc

   ### 1. Conda
   This is the main method used by the scientific/math users id allows for more types of dependencys for more details see here.